enasequence/read_docs/prog_07.rst

 Above, the `refname` refers to the submitter provided name (alias) of the experiment.

 If the experiment is being created in the same submission as the run then the `accession` attribute can't be used as an experiment accession has not been assigned yet.
 Had the experiment been submitted previously then the `accession` attribute could have been used.
 When referring to experiments in other submission accounts the `accession` attribute must be used as names can be ambiguous between submitters.

-Same principles with `refname` and `accession` attributes apply to all references between objects including experiment references to studies and samples.
+The same principle with `refname` and `accession` attributes applies to all references between objects including experiment references to studies and samples.

+An experiment points to the study it is part of using the `<STUDY_REF>` element and to the sample which has provided the source material using the `<SAMPLE_DESCRIPTOR>` element.
+In both cases, either an accession or a name can be used in the reference.

 Metadata standards
 ==================